Banton-Analytics/Ad_Click-Prediction-Using-Logistic-Regression/README.md

 #### Methodology:

 #### Data Exploration and Visualization
-   - [x] An initial exploration was conducted to understand the dataset's structure, types, and the distribution of variables.
+   - [x] An initial exploration was conducted to understand the dataset's structure, types, and distribution of variables.
    - [x] Visualization: A histogram was used to examine the distribution of age across genders, revealing a balanced dataset with most users aged between 20 and 50 years.

 #### Data Preprocessing